eorev/WhatsThePointer/readme.md

 Evan - formatted the pond gameplay scene and added some backgrounds and extra touches to enhance it.
 Added a back button too.

 Ethan - Worked on main game flow.
 User navigation from main menu to game and back.
 Organized code into distinct reusable files.

+Kamya - worked on creating the instructions page.
+Created working scenes for the 4 remaining levels.
+Added exit buttons from screens to return to the menu screen.